bigdogtv/auto_level-/README.md

-Make sure boom is all the way up and the bucket is all the way up
+Make sure boom is all the way up and the bucket is all the curled up